Real-normalized differentials: limits on stable curves: The

 \section{The \RHP}

 Given a compact Riemann surface with a collection of closed loops in it, the \RHP is the problem of constructing a holomorphic differential on the complement of these loops, such that it extends continuously to each loop from the two sides, and its boundary values there differ by a prescribed jump.
-Notationally, we prefer to equivalently think of the \RHP as posed on a Riemann surface with boundary, where the boundary components are identified pairwise, and the solution of the \RHP is a differential on the interior that extends continuously to the boundary, and such that its boundary values there have prescribed jumps.
-The classical approach to solving the \RHP on Riemann surfaces of higher genus is surveyed in~\cite{zverovich}, to which we refer for background and further details.
-In this approach, one integrates the jumps with respect to the Cauchy kernel on the closed Riemann surface (so for us it would be on $C_{u,\us}$).
-In this classical approach one thus uses the Cauchy kernel is on $C_{u,\us}$.
-Since this kernel depends on $\us$, determining the behavior of the solution of the \RHP under degeneration as $\us\to 0$ is hard.
-We introduce a different approach to the problem, using the Cauchy kernel on the normalization $\tilde C$ to construct differentials on $\tilde C$, and then restrict them to $\widehat C_\us$ while controlling the jumps.
-Since $\tilde C$, and the Cauchy kernel on it, are independent of $\us$, this will allow us to obtain bounds on the solution we construct, and understand its limit as $\us\to 0$.
+Equivalently, we think of the \RHP as posed on a Riemann surface with boundary, where the boundary components are identified pairwise, and the solution of the \RHP is a differential on the interior that extends continuously to the boundary, and such that the differences of its boundary values are the prescribed ``jumps".
+The classical approach to solving the \RHP on is surveyed in~\cite{zverovich}, and explained in full detail in~\cite{rodin}.
+The \RHP is solved by integrating the jumps with respect to the Cauchy kernel on the Riemann surface.